d2l-ai/d2l-en/chapter_builders-guide/lazy-init.md

 :begin_tab:`jax`
-As mentioned previously, parameters and the network definition are decoupled in Jax and Flax, the user handles both manually.
-Flax models are stateless hence there is no parameters attribute.
+As mentioned previously, parameters and the network definition are decoupled in Jax and Flax, and the user handles both manually.
+Flax models are stateless hence there is no `parameters` attribute.
 :end_tab:

 ```{.python .input}